-Natural gas commodities are usually traded as bundled products in Angola, and there is no specific legislation implementing unbundling procedures for the natural gas industry (in contrast, Presidential Decree 132/13 contains unbundling provisions regarding oil storage and transportation activities).
+Natural gas commodities are usually traded as bundled products in Angola, and there is no specific legislation implementing unbundling procedures for the natural gas industry.

 9 Liquefied Natural Gas

 9.1 Outline broadly the ownership, organisational and regulatory framework in relation to LNG facilities.